searleser97/mkcpr/README.md

 ## Features

+- Build your reference just from your competitive programming code folder.

 - Forget about undesired line breaks by specifying the lines of code you want together in the same page with a single comment before your lines of code.